are you in?

 Probably the biggest disadvantage with Kajabi is that their plans utilize a pay-per-user type of plan, like most corporate LMS solutions.
 This can make costs fairly expensive for you.
 If you’re offering a popular free course, you may find you’re reaching the plan limits.

-For creators who want to create beautiful course programs and process secure payments from sales, this online course platform is one of the easiest to use.
+For creators who want to create beautiful course programs and sell online courses, this platform is one of the easiest to use.

 Podia is for online course creators who want to keep things simple.
 They offer an all-in-one package including an email platform, the ability to connect with Stripe and PayPal with no additional transaction fees, and of course a modern, beautiful online course area.
 Everything is unlimited (students, courses, and videos).
 It’s perfect for the beginner who wants to get started immediately.